-- "7.6.1.3.
-For the purpose of this requirement, service doors equipped with a poweroperated control system shall not be deemed to be emergency doors unless they can be readily opened by hand, once the control prescribed in paragraph 7.6.5.1. has been actuated, if necessary. - 7.6.1.4.
+- 7.6.1.2.
+The minimum number of service doors in each rigid section of an articulated vehicle shall be one except that this minimum number shall be two in the case of front section of an articulated vehicle of Class I. - 7.6.1.3.
+For the purpose of this requirement, service doors equipped with a power-operated control system shall not be deemed to be emergency doors unless they can be readily opened by hand, once the control prescribed in paragraph 7.6.5.1. has been actuated, if necessary. - 7.6.1.4.
 The minimum number of emergency exits shall be such that the total number of exits in a separate compartment is as follows:

-Number of passengers and crew to be accommodated in each compartment or deck Minimum total number of exits
+Number of passengers and crew to be Minimum total number of exits

+accommodated in each compartment or deck

 1 - 8 2

 9 - 16 3

 17 - 30 4

 31 - 45 5

 46 - 60 6

 61 - 75 7

 76 - 90 8

 91 - 110 9

 111 - 130 10

 >130 11

 The number of exits for each separate deck (in the case of a double-deck vehicle) and each separate compartment must be determined separately.
 Toilet compartments or galleys are not considered to be separate compartments for the purposes of defining the number of emergency exits.
-Escape hatches can only count as one of the above-mentioned number of emergency exits. "
+Escape hatches can only count as one of the above-mentioned number of emergency exits.